Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 Made some minor modifications to the processing code Getting ready to start encoding an image into the colors

+### 5/30/24
+I worked on processing
+Fixed how I did the setup
+Really close to being done

 ## GROUP MEMBER 2: Taamim Naamid

 ### May 22, 2024